 I had heard of the tons of different gentle sleep training methods from friends but wasn’t sure what was right for me and my baby.
 So I did what I always do when I have a question – Facebook!
 Here is a link to the discussion on Facebook if you are interested.

 I realized quickly that I had opened a can of worms.
 Who knew that sleep training was such a sensitive subject?

-Every parent has a very strong opinion on Sleep Training.
+Every parent has very strong opinions on Gentle Sleep Training.

-Fortunately, my friends are awesome and all of them were quick to reassure me that I would find a method that worked for my family.
+Fortunately, my friends are awesome and all of them were quick to reassure me that I would find a no tear sleep training method that worked for my family.
 There isn’t a right way to train your child since each child and parent is different.

 It was amazing how quickly this one little change in our daytime routine affected our night-time routine.